 - Running a car dealership business

-The next stage is securing a place to do your business.
-You’ll need a location that is properly zoned and that has space for an office and other facilities you’ll need to run your car dealership.
-The office has to contain: a desk, 2 chairs, Internet access, and a working telephone line that’s installed in your dealership’s name.
-It can be a shared office space, but there must be a distinct zone that’s specifically for your dealership.
+The next stage involves securing a place for the business.
+You’ll need a location that is properly zoned and that has space for an office and other dealership facilities.
+The office has to contain: a desk, two chairs, Internet access, and a working telephone line that’s installed in the dealership’s name.
+The space can be a shared office, but there must be a distinct zone that’s specifically for the dealership.

 Step 3: Obtaining an EIN

 Obtaining an Employer Identification Number (EIN) is a required step to take before submitting the final GDN application.
 Think of it like as a social security number for the business.
 An EIN can be easily obtained through the Internal Revenue Service website.
 The process is simple and instantaneous.